GDGToulouse/site-devfest-2020/content/blog/corona-1.md

 draft: false
 ---

-Friends and supporters of DevFest Toulouse,
+Dear friends and supporters of DevFest Toulouse,

-The current events surrounding the coronavirus are in all acts and minds.
+The current events of the coronavirus epidemy are in all our hearts and minds.

-To date, the DevFest Toulouse is scheduled for November 5th and 6th, that is to say in **more than 6 months**.
-We, organizers, hope that the situation will allow the organization **without postponement** or cancellation .
+This year's DevFest Toulouse is scheduled for November 5th and 6th, which is in **more than 6 months**.
+As organizers, we hope that by then the situation will have settled enough for the event to happen **without postponement** or cancellation.

-However, we believe that the impacts of the sanitary barrier rules bring constraints for all of us.
-It is these rules that must hold your full attention.
+However, at the present time, we believe that the social distanciation rules bring significant disruption to all of us.
+They're also important.
+It is these rules that must hold our full attention for the following weeks.

-This is why, even if a safe distance is possible, **we have decided to postpone the opening of the sponsoring offers, the CFP, and the ticketing for our 2020 edition**.
-Focus on your families and concentrate on following the guidelines to make the sanitary barriers most effective.
-The DevFest Toulouse 2020 can wait.
-We'll know how to work harder when the calm is back. **This message is valid for the opening of the sponsorship offers, the opening of the CFP and the opening of the ticketing**.
+This is why, even if proceeding safely would be possible, **we have decided to postpone the opening of the sponsoring offers, the CFP, and the ticketing for our 2020 edition**.
+Let's all focus on our families, and concentrate on following all guidelines to preserve our health and lighten the burden on our health care system as much as possible.
+The DevFest Toulouse 2020 can wait for a bit.
+We'll all be ready to work harder when things settle down. **The opening of the sponsorship offers, the opening of the CFP and the opening of ticket sales are therefore postponed until further notice**.

 We will get back to you as soon as possible.

-Until then, stay tuned:
+As always, stay tuned by following:

 * The twitter of DevFest Toulouse: https://twitter.com/DevFestToulouse/
-* The slack of the Toulouse developers: http://bit.ly/invit-slack-dev-tlse
+* The Slack of the Toulouse developers: http://bit.ly/invit-slack-dev-tlse
-* By email: contact@devfesttoulouse.fr
+* Or drop us an email: contact@devfesttoulouse.fr

 See you soon,